 Included in the package we purchased was:

 The cornerstone of this Edelbrock kit is the E-Tech heads, which are designed for the small-block Chevy engine for use with the Vortec-style intake manifold.
-The secret to it’s power potential is found in a few key areas: raised intake port is .200-inch taller than standard heads; the spark plugs are repositioned; and the exhaust ports are also .200-inch higher than standard SBC heads.
-All in all, there is 20+% increase in exhaust flow.
+The secret to its power potential is found in a few key areas: a raised intake port is .200-inch taller than standard heads, the spark plugs are repositioned, and the exhaust ports are also .200-inch higher than standard SBC heads.
+All-in-all, there is more than a 20-percent increase in exhaust flow.

 Although our Edelbock E-Tec 170 heads were assembled, we opted to supplement the heads with Crane Cams rocker arms.
 Tony Vigo from Crane Cams recommended the Gold Race extruded rocker arms due to their popularity and success in similar type builds.

-There wasn’t any valve lash required because the camshaft was a hydraulic roller, but we did give the engine the required 1/2-inch turn of pre-load as Edelbrock recommends for hydraulic roller applications.
+There wasn’t any valve lash required, because the camshaft was a hydraulic roller.
+We did give the engine the required 1/2-inch turn of pre-load as Edelbrock recommends for hydraulic-roller applications.

-According to Jim Hairston of PerTronix, “these units use new components, not remanufactured, and feature a specially engineered module and coil combination that operates without misfires up to a minimum of 7500 RPM, roughly 3000 RPM higher than most enthusiasts report with their original HEI unit.
+According to Jim Hairston of PerTronix, “these units use new components, not remanufactured parts, and feature a specially engineered module and coil combination that operates without misfires up to a minimum of 7,500 rpm.
+That’s roughly 3,000 rpm higher than most enthusiasts report with their original HEI unit.

-Hairston claims their units will produce 67% more energy in the coil with 45% faster spark breakdown time and deliver twice the energy across the spark gap compared to the stock HEI system.
-PerTronix internal testing shows that spark duration and more energy to the spark allow wider plug gaps (.050”-.055”) increasing flame kernel growth for more efficient combustion.
+Hairston claims the Pertonix units will produce 67-percent more energy in the coil with 45-percent faster spark break-down time and deliver twice the energy across the spark gap when compared to the stock HEI system.
+PerTronix internal testing shows that spark duration and more energy to the spark allow wider plug gaps (.050- to .055-inch), increasing flame-kernel growth for more efficient combustion.

 Hamburger’s Performance Parts

-Finishing off our 383 engine build is a couple of trick parts from Hamburger’s Performance Products.
-Providing smooth transition of air flow from the Carb to the intake is a 1″ carburetor spacer that is anodized red, made of T-6 aluminum and guaranteed forever.
-The anodized red spacer sandwiched between the two Edelbrock parts adds a bit of pizzazz to the engine.
-While we are not big on having loads of anodized parts in your engine bay, a couple can highlight an otherwise visually boring powerplant.
-The Hamburger spacer came with mounting studs and gaskets, and fit well with the Edelbrock Carb.
+Finishing off our 383ci engine build is a couple of trick parts from Hamburger’s Performance Products.
+Providing smooth transition of air flow from the carb to the intake, is a 1-inch carburetor spacer that is anodized red, made of T-6 aluminum, and guaranteed forever.
+While we are not big on having loads of anodized parts in the engine bay, a couple can highlight an otherwise visually boring powerplant.
+The Hamburger spacer came with mounting studs and gaskets, and fit well with the Edelbrock carb.

 Areas where we felt the biggest savings were achieved were buying big name parts that were sold as a kit.
 The Edelbrock Total Power Package and the Eagle Rotating Assembly kit offered us the premium components at decent pricing.
 Saving some dollars by buying these parts in kit form allowed us to buy some inexpensive engine protection in the form of PerTronix’s digital rev limiter.
 The deal with rev limiters is; you don’t realize how valuable they are until you need them.
 When you need them and don’t have one, you find out that they are worth the cost of an engine.